iyjian/sequelize-smartapi/README.md

 ### smartApi.getList(model, [options])

-return a expressjs middleware to process a list query
+return an expressjs middleware to process a list query

-the first **model** parameter is a string of model's name defined in sequlize model file.
+the first `model` parameter is a string of model's name defined in sequlize model file.

 The following table describes the properties of the optional options object.